CNG Case Study - Celtic Linen

 A viable alternative commercial transport fuel

-The CNG truck proved its viability against other alternative fuels as the most advantageous option commercially and environmentally for the commercial vehicle market.
+The CNG truck proved its viability against other alternative fuels as the most advantageous option commercially for the commercial vehicle market.

 Celtic Linen was established in 1926 by the Scallan family as a small domestic laundry.
 Since its establishment the family run company has grown to become one of the leading service providers in the healthcare and hospitality sectors processing approximately 1.5 million pieces of linen per week.
 Celtic Linen provides a nationwide service operating from 4 main depots supplying hotels and hospitals nationwide.